iamismile/web-dev-resources/readme.md

 ### 🖋 FONTS AND TYPOGRAPHY

-- [Google Fonts](https://fonts.google.com) - The #1 resource for free and easy-to-use webfonts
+- [Google Fonts](https://fonts.google.com) - The #1 resource for free and easy-to-use webfonts.
-- [Fonts Arena](https://fontsarena.com) - Free fonts, free alternatives to premium fonts, done-for-you-research articles
+- [Fonts Arena](https://fontsarena.com) - Free fonts, free alternatives to premium fonts, done-for-you-research articles.
 - [Fontjoy](https://fontjoy.com) - Fontjoy helps designers choose the best font combinations.
-Mix and match different fonts for the perfect pairing
+Mix and match different fonts for the perfect pairing.
 - [FontPair](https://fontpair.co) - Font Pair helps designers pair Google Fonts together.
 Beautiful Google Font combinations and pairs.

 ### 🌈 COLORS AND TOOLS

-- [Coolors](https://coolors.co) - Generate or browse beautiful color combinations for your designs
+- [Coolors](https://coolors.co) - Generate or browse beautiful color combinations for your designs.
-- [0to255](https://www.0to255.com) - A color tool that makes it easy to lighten and darken colors
+- [0to255](https://www.0to255.com) - A color tool that makes it easy to lighten and darken colors.
 - [color x color](https://colorcolor.in) - A tool to create accessible color systems for UIs
-- [Colors and Fonts](https://www.colorsandfonts.com) - Find colors and typography combinations ready to copy paste in one click
+- [Colors and Fonts](https://www.colorsandfonts.com) - Find colors and typography combinations ready to copy paste in one click.
-- [ColorSpace](https://mycolor.space) - Generate nice Color Palettes
+- [ColorSpace](https://mycolor.space) - Generate nice Color Palettes.
-- [CSS Gradient](https://cssgradient.io) - Free css gradient generator tool
+- [CSS Gradient](https://cssgradient.io) - Free css gradient generator tool.
-- [uiGradients](uigradients.com) - A handpicked collection of beautiful color gradients for designers and developers
+- [uiGradients](uigradients.com) - A handpicked collection of beautiful color gradients for designers and developers.

 ### 📷 IMAGE RESOURCES